NodejsHouston/npm-machete/README.md

 **hapi.js** - Our framework of choice for routing and caching http requests [http://hapijs.com/](http://hapijs.com/).

 **Crossrider** - Tools for creating extensions that work in all browsers [http://crossrider.com/developers](http://crossrider.com/developers)

+## Collaborating
+The project is being organized on [Trello](https://trello.com/b/afOtDDrx/npm-machete) and discussion happens on [Slack](http://chat.nodejshouston.com/).
+Get involved!